mrikasper/mrikasper.github.io/_pages/cv.md

 Lead MR Physicist, Toronto Neuroimaging Facility (ToNI)
 Department of Psychology, University of Toronto

+This is my academic CV.
+My personal story through the lens of MRI can be found in this [ISMRM Member Spotlight](https://www.ismrm.org/member-spotlight/lars-kasper/) from 2023.

 ## Academic Positions
 - **Since 2023:** Lead MR Physicist, Toronto Neuroimaging Facility (ToNI), University of Toronto